 Pour Man’s Coffee LLC Every week

 Featuring Deans Beans!
 Fair Trade Coffee, hot and iced at our market!
-Tea will also be available.
-More info to come!
+Tea, lemonade and baked goods will also be available.

 Roasted Granola Every week

-This granola is made with the freshest ingredients, using local honey and fresh Greek olive oil.
+This granola is made with the freshest ingredients and love by Emily and Sarah, using local honey and fresh Greek olive oil.
 The cranberries are chopped by hand, the nuts are roasted to give them depth in flavor, and we make our granola by hand in small batches.
-With roast date on every bag of granola, we can ensure the freshest, crunchiest and most tasty granola on the planet!
+With roast date on every bag of granola, they can ensure the freshest, crunchiest and most tasty granola on the planet!
+It really is that good.

 All hand made, Sarah makes super potholders and aprons for all the cooks, plus place mats, cloth children’s books, and more.
 The perfect place to pick up gifts or some essentials for your own home.